JimDesu/basis-lang/spec.md

 **A2 &mdash; Dangling view.** A `<<-` deliberately installs a view the discharge accounting ignores, so the owner may release the value while the view still points at it (&sect;10.11).
 This latitude is the price of admitting non-owning views at all.
 The default call convention passes arguments as views &mdash; a parameter borrows rather than owning unless its position is marked consuming (`~`, &sect;3.14) &mdash; so the owner stays up-stack of the view and necessarily outlives it: a view that stays within the call it was passed into cannot dangle.
 The exposure concentrates where a view is stored into something that can outlive its owner, paradigmatically a field of a longer-lived object; the region-escape ceiling (&sect;7.21) rejects that store wherever the lifetimes are statically visible, leaving the data-dependent residue &mdash; a view placed through a pointer or into region storage of unproven extent &mdash; as an unpoliced dangling read, the programmer's responsibility.

-Under the **surviving-view rule** (&sect;10.11) a `<-` source is itself such a view: after an owning placement, the source survives as a non-owning view of the value, which dangles if read after the new owner has finalized it.
+Under the **surviving-view rule** (&sect;10.11) a `<-` source is itself such a view; and a **viewing message envelope** (&sect;4.14&ndash;&sect;4.15) is a newly named carrier of the same discipline &mdash; an envelope that outlives its payload's owner views dead storage, and the runtime owner/viewer bit knows viewer-versus-owner, not whether the owner lives.
+After an vesting placement, the source survives as a non-owning view of the value, which dangles if read after the new owner has finalized it.
 It is no new kind of hazard &mdash; the same dangling-view discipline, now reachable through the source's surviving name.

 *Discipline.* `<<-` is the "I accept responsibility for this lifetime" marker &mdash; reserve it for genuine views (a parent pointer, a `prev` link), and ensure the owner's lifetime encloses the view's.
 For a `<-` source, treat it as live only while its new owner is.

 **A3 &mdash; Dangling pointer (`^T`).** Pointer lifetime is not analyzed.
 A pointer may outlive the storage it references, and a copied pointer outliving a release dangles (&sect;10.14) &mdash; a chosen C-like discipline, not an oversight. *Discipline:* prefer the lifetimes the system *does* track &mdash; obligated handles (`.promise`), objects under their lifetime ceiling (&sect;5.11), region-backed buffers within their region (&sect;7.21) &mdash; and treat raw `^T` escape as your responsibility.
 A pointer created *before* a box region (&sect;6.14) that reaches the boxed slot's storage is the same class of edge: writes through it during the region are un-analyzed and are the programmer's stated responsibility.

-**A4 &mdash; Stale cleanup-block reference after an owning placement.** `@` and `@!` blocks bind to the *slot*, not to the value (&sect;3.13, &sect;4.11); if the value is transferred out of the frame &mdash; as a `.fail` payload, say &mdash; the block's reference names a slot that no longer holds what the block meant to clean up.
+**A4 &mdash; Stale cleanup-block reference after an vesting placement.** `@` and `@!` blocks bind to the *slot*, not to the value (&sect;3.13, &sect;4.11); if the value is transferred out of the frame &mdash; as a `.fail` payload, say &mdash; the block's reference names a slot that no longer holds what the block meant to clean up.
 Under the surviving-view rule (&sect;10.11) that slot holds a *view* on the success path, and is `uninit` only where the value was consumed, so the block names a live view rather than an empty slot &mdash; which is a hazard of a different shape, not an absence of one. *Discipline:* order operations so the slot still holds the value when the block fires, or register the cleanup at the destination frame.
 The frame-locally visible shape raises the `cleanup.slot-transferred` warning (Appendix J).

 ### I.2 Obligation hazards

 **B1 &mdash; Duty misfire: consuming through a view.** A `<<-` installs a view and leaves the duty with the source (&sect;7.1).
 Consuming or finalizing through that view ends the value while the duty still rides the source slot &mdash; and since every default is self-sufficient (&sect;10.2), that duty *does* fire at the owner's scope end, on a value already consumed: a discharge against dead storage, A1's double-discharge family in a different dress.
 The frame-locally visible shape &mdash; a slot the analysis knows to hold a non-owning view reaching a consuming or finalizing position &mdash; raises the `view.into-consuming` caveat (Appendix J); the residue here is what the analysis cannot see: views received across calls, aliasing through pointers. *Discipline:* to consume or finalize an owned value, place it with an owning `<-` so the duty travels with it.
 A `<<-` into a consuming position is almost always a mistake.

-**B2 &mdash; Wrong placement disposition (own / view / copy).** The three placement operators differ in consequence, the cheapest to type is not always the safe one, and the own/view divergence is *invisible* for an unobligated value &mdash; it manifests only once the value carries an obligation (&sect;7.1, &sect;10.11).
+**B2 &mdash; Wrong placement disposition (vest / lend / copy / move).** The three placement operators differ in consequence, the cheapest to type is not always the safe one, and the vest/lend divergence is *invisible* for an unobligated value (a `>>` move, by contrast, is always visible: the source dies) &mdash; it manifests only once the value carries an obligation (&sect;7.1, &sect;10.11).
 Choosing wrongly silently mislocates ownership (`<-` where `<<-` was meant, or the reverse) or silently shares storage that should have been duplicated (`<-`/`<<-` where `<<` was meant).
-The runtime-length-buffer sub-case, where a shared region would outlive its owner, is caught by the region-escape ceiling error (&sect;7.21); the rest is on you. *Discipline:* hold the mnemonic &mdash; *an arrow places the existing value (`<-` own, `<<-` view); no arrow, `<<`, duplicates it* &mdash; and reserve `<<-` for the cases that genuinely want a view.
+The runtime-length-buffer sub-case, where a shared region would outlive its owner, is caught by the region-escape ceiling error (&sect;7.21); the rest is on you. *Discipline:* hold the mnemonic &mdash; *an arrow places the existing value (`<-` vests it, `<<-` lends it); no arrow, `<<`, duplicates it; `>>` moves it out, killing the source* &mdash; and reserve `<<-` for the cases that genuinely want a view.

 **B3 &mdash; Forgotten obligated field: a leak.** An obligation parked in a structure's field is the programmer's to fire.
 Object and record retirement does not auto-finalize owned fields (&sect;10.16), so a structure dropped without its obligated fields finalized strands their duties &mdash; silently, with no completeness check.
 What *does* hold is that a frame or `.scope` slot owning a duty fires it at scope end (&sect;10.12), and that an object's own obligation fires at its retirement; what does *not* is any implicit walk of its interior.
 A *local* record is bitten exactly as a heap one &mdash; the moment a resource is stored into a field, managing it is the programmer's. *Discipline:* give any type that owns an obligated field a finalizer that fires it (`~ self :: field`, or extract-then-`~` under the `~` receiver, &sect;7.22); treat storing a resource into a field as taking on its teardown.